 Gross capital income reflects the productivity of capital assets, the efficacy of management, the efficiency of labor and the behavior of markets and the economy.
 The debt structure is a legacy of past financing conditions and decisions.
-The question this analysis raises is whether a In the economic literature, following Marshall and Keynes, this residual is called the future profitability of the business sector can support the financial decisions that were made as the current capital-asset structure of the economy was put into place.
+The question this analysis raises is whether na In the economic literature, following Marshall and Keynes, this residual is called quasi-rent.

-&lt;sup>3 H. P. Minsky, "John Maynard Keynes."
-New York : Columbia University Press, 1975.
+\ H. P. Minsky, "John Maynard Keynes."
+New York : Columbia University Press, 1975, the future profitability of the business sector can support the financial decisions that were made as the current capital-asset structure of the economy was put into place.